daschaich/HEPAL/README.md

 * CUORE: Cryogenic Underground Observatory for Rare Events at Gran Sasso
 * CUDA: No longer an acronym, formerly Compute Unified Device Architecture
 * CUJET: Columbia University jet quenching Monte Carlo
+* CUSP: Magnetic field configuration used by ASACUSA, apparently not an acronym though sometimes treated as such
 * CUSTIPEN: China--US Theory Institute for Physics with Exotic Nuclei
 * CVC: Conserved vector current
 * CVD: Chemical vapor deposition